-With regard to internal audit initiatives, the NX Group has established an Internal Audit Division, which conducts internal audits of domestic and overseas subsidiaries, as well as J-SOX internal control audits related to financial reporting in accordance with the Financial Instruments and Exchange Act.
+With regard to internal audit initiatives, the NX Group has established an Internal Audit Division, which conducts internal audits of domestic and overseas subsidiaries, as well as internal control audits related to financial reporting in accordance with the Financial Instruments and Exchange Act.
 In accordance with the "NX Group Auditing Regulations," independent and objective assurance and advisory activities are conducted for the purpose of ensuring the proper execution of business operations, improving management efficiency, and contributing to the efficiency and improvement of business operations.
-The framework for internal audits overseas has also been strengthened, with an independent auditor under the jurisdiction of the Company assigned to the subsidiary that controls each region overseas, and the roles, functions, and reporting lines of the Audit Division have also been clarified.
-With regard to J-SOX internal control audits, the Company audits the operation of "internal control over reliability of financial reporting," evaluates the effectiveness of internal control, and performs procedures in accordance with the internal control reporting system.
-The corporate officer in charge reports to the Board of Directors on the status of internal audits and audit results.
+Internal audits overseas have been conducted with an independent auditor under the jurisdiction of the Internal Auditing Division of the Company assigned to the subsidiary that controls each region overseas, and the roles, functions, and reporting lines of the Audit Division have also been organized and strengthened.
+With regard to internal control audits, the Company audits the development and operation of "internal control over reliability of financial reporting," evaluates the effectiveness of internal control, and performs procedures in accordance with the internal control reporting system.
+The director in charge reports to the Board of Directors on the status of internal audits and audit results.

-(4) Audit initiatives by Audit & Supervisory Board Members
+(4) Audit initiatives by Audit and Supervisory Committee Members